 We’ve all heard from the Buddhist sages that change begins within yourself.
 But it’s true for companies as well.
 Individual employees need to be willing to change their understanding of who they are, and what they’re capable of, and what their role in the organization entails, so that you can transform at the enterprise level as well.

-Appian: As you think about the process of brand reinvention, how is it different today than it was in the predigital past?
+Appian: You’ve written a lot about the process of brand reinvention and business transformation.
+How is it different today than it was in the predigital past?

-“Third, and finally, is what I call living out your brand.
-Sometimes the conversation around personal branding seems to imply erroneously that this is a one-time activity.
-“You create your brand, and you’re set forever (laughter).”
+- Live out your brand.
+Sometimes the conversation around personal branding seems to imply erroneously that this is a one-time activity—that you create your brand, and you’re set forever.
 But of course, that’s not the case.
-We’re all creating our brand every day.”
+We’re all creating our brand every day.

 — Dorie Clark (@dorieclark) March 8, 2018